JonalSuthar/Car-Number-Plate-Detection---AI-/README.md

 # Car-Number-Plate-Detection---AI-
-This project helps to detect the number plate of a car as well as the words written on the car.
+This project helps to detect the number plate of a car as well as the words written on the number plate.

 It uses following steps :